B.A., Honors Bachelor of Arts (Classics: Latin, Greek, and Philosophy) and History, Xavier University, 2014

 Research and Interpretation

-Jesuits US Central and Southern Province and Saint Louis University, Research Coordinator for the Slavery, History Memory, and Reconciliation Project, Fall 2016-present
+Jesuit Conference of Canada and the United States, Research Coordinator for the Slavery, History Memory, and Reconciliation Project, Fall 2016-present

 "Faithful Service, Community, and Care: The Angel Guardian Orphanage and Misericordia Walking Tour," Tour Proposal for the Rogers Park/West Ridge Historical Society, Chicago, Illinois, Fall 2014